danielburnley/react-learning/docs/week-1.md

   Depends on your other stuff
 - `make serve` - serve up dat sweet sweet app
 - `make test` - run those tests (using watching, ty Jest)

+## CI/CD

+### Circle CI

+For adding CI I chose circle because it's free, so, yeah?

+We also use it for other things outside of Jenkins so - seems good to me